AshleyZifan/Trading_App/README.md

 /quote/dailyList
 ```

-Return a Iex Quote which ticker id is the path variable
+Return a IEX Quote which ticker id is the path variable

 ```
 /quote/iex/ticker/{ticker}